What’s the right retirement age for you? It’s complicated.

 The population with long-term care policies in place has been decreasing, but it can be a helpful tool.

 Without insurance, long-term care costs could eat through your savings unless you’re able to “self-insure” — pay cash in full for the cost of care.

 You can and arguably plan for additional income during retirement (other than the traditional retirement funding).

-You can generate a semi-retirement income from working or maintain investments that generate income for you.
+You can generate a semi-retirement income from working or maintaining investments that generate income for you.

 More “passive” options here are real estate investments, business investments, or other non-tax-advantaged equities investments.

 This is a helpful visual — the stool can’t stand without more than 1 leg, and it’s most secure when you have all 3.

 Clearly, there’s no single clear retirement age.
 There are several income sources, future expenses, and probabilities to consider.

 Ultimately, I want to encourage you to let your own financial position dictate your decision.